coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_conditions.md

 - **Subconditions**
   - **How many subconditions?**: 15
   - **What is changing on each subcondition?
 List all variables.**: Point size
-  - **How are each of the variables being changed on each subcondition?**: The design trial structure has 5 groupings of the base_correlation = 0.3, 0.6, 0.9, making 15 total subconditions.
+  - **How are each of the variables being changed on each subcondition?
+List all equations/computations needed if changing on trial-by-trial basis.**: The design trial structure has 5 groupings of the base_correlation = 0.3, 0.6, 0.9, making 15 total subconditions.
 For each group, point size is different.
      - Group 1 point size = 5 px
      - Group 2 point size = 7 px
      - Group 3 point size = 9 px